 Where can I download DO?

 The DO Extension is available Release Asset on GitHub.
-See Downloading and installing the Declarative Onboarding package for instructions.
+See Downloading and installing the BIG-IP Declarative Onboarding package for instructions.

 Is DO supported by F5?

 Yes.
 See the Support Information page on GitHub to see the versions of DO that are currently supported.

 What is the “DO Container”?
 Is it Supported?